splunk/PEAK/dictionary_dga_classifier/README.md

 # PEAK Model-Assisted Threat Hunting for Dictionary DGA

 This notebook was created in conjunction with the Splunk SURGe <a href="https://www.splunk.com/en_us/blog/security/threat-hunting-for-dictionary-dga-with-peak.html" target="_blank">"Threat Hunting for Dictionary-DGA"</a> blog post, to demonstrate development of Model-Assisted Threat Hunting approach for detecting Dictionary-based Domain Generation Algorithms, as part of the PEAK Threat Hunting Framework.
-Two notebook are built, `m-ath-dictionary-dga-pretrain_dsdl.ipynb` for use in the the Splunk Deep Science and Deep Learning (DSDL) Toolkit, or `m-ath-dictionary-dga-pretrain_local.ipynb`, for stand-alone use.
+Two notebooks are provided: `m-ath-dictionary-dga-pretrain_dsdl.ipynb` for use in the the Splunk Deep Science and Deep Learning (DSDL) Toolkit, or `m-ath-dictionary-dga-pretrain_local.ipynb`, for stand-alone use.

 <img src="https://www.splunk.com/content/dam/splunk-blogs/images/en_us/2022/05/fetterman-math-conclusions.png" alt="PEAK Threat Hunting, by SURGe" style="width: 30%;">